 Having generated my overall sweater pattern I now knew how many stitches it was going to take, knit in the round – which is the method I wanted to use.
 That helped with having an idea of the scale of the patterns I would need.
 There are lots of ways to find pattern inspiration, google images, instagram, old books, etc. I chose to go to my Pinterest folders as I have been collecting pattern inspiration ideas for a while.
 The patterns I used, other than one of my own motifs, can be found in my pattern inspiration Pinterest folder.

 The two patterns above I found through the website of Natalia Anisimova, originally from Leningrad and now living in Norway.
 Natalia has collected all sorts of old books and patterns for many years and is now sharing her collection with other knitters.
-These two patterns were used in a sweater design but I don’t have a link to this.
+These two patterns were used in a vintage sweater design.

-The next pattern (above) is from an old Drops knitting pattern – Drops Norwegian jacket.
-Using these motis and a couple of small fairisle peerie patterns to work between them, I then turned to another online tool to create my own design.
+Using these motifs, one or two o f my own, some folk embroidery patterns and some small fairisle peerie patterns to work between them, I then turned to another online tool to create my own design.

 There are a number of fairisle pattern generators to be found online.
 I like the one stitchfiddle.
 Its simple to use, you can create a fairisle design very simply and then use it to highlight the line you are working as you knit.
 I find that so helpful as I only need to concentrate on that one line and I make very few mistakes that way.
 Apart from colour work you can also use it to indicate plain or purl stitches, etc. for other designs.
 And again, its free, which is just wonderful.